isralduke/thatbook/23-isaiah.md

 > the sycamore fig trees have been cut down,
 > but we will replace them with cedars.”
 > <a name="9:11">9:11</a> Then the Lord provoked their adversaries to attack them,
-> he stirred up their enemies—
+> he stirred up their enemies —
 > <a name="9:12">9:12</a> Syria from the east,
 > and the Philistines from the west,
 > they gobbled up Israelite territory.